 Biblical Studies Concentration 12

 BS Electives 12

-Theological Studies Concentration 12
+gical Studies Concentration Electives 12 12

-TS Electives 12

-Ministry Leadership Concentration 12
+Ministr ry Leadership Concentration 12

 MS 541 Curriculum and Teaching 3

-MS 562 Leadership in the Local Churc h 3
+MS 562 Leadership in the Local Church 3

+MS Electives 6

-\ Depending on availability and student interests, some classes from within the CS offerings available to this department may be used to fulfill some credit requirements.
+^{} Depending on availability and student interests, some classes from within the CS offerings available to this department may be used to fulfill some credit requirements.

-Counsel ing Ministry Concentration 12

 CS 604 Integration Issues in Counseling 3

 CS 605 Helping Relationships 3

 CS 618 Marriage and Family 3

 CS 626 Counseling, Prevention, and Intervention 3

-\ Classes for this concentration are taken from the Counseling faculty as a courtesy to the Christian Ministries degree students.
+^{} Classes for this concentration are taken from the Counseling faculty as a courtesy to the Christian Ministries degree students.
 Students are required to take a minimum of 12 CS credits.
 Offering of classes is subject to faculty availability and student interest.
 It is expected that the above classes will be taught on a regular basis, though alternative offerings may be taken with approval from a student's advisor.
 Classes regularly available are described in "Course Descriptions."
 (Those descriptions are found in section describing the Counseling Degree and requirements.)